 To learn more, complete the Free Case Evaluation on this page – It’s FREE.

 Common Types Of Blind Spot Injuries

 Many times blind spot accidents may be unavoidable and may result in serious injuries due to the enormous size difference of a truck and a passenger vehicle.
-A fully loaded truck can weigh up to 80,000 pounds, whereas the average passenger vehicle weights around 3,000 pounds.
-As we can imagine the result of these accidents can cause an immense amount of damage and can cause life changing injuries.
+A fully loaded truck can weigh up to 80,000 pounds, whereas the average passenger vehicle weighs around 3,000 pounds.
+As we can imagine the result of these accidents can cause an immense amount of damage and can cause life-changing injuries.